iterorganization/Waveform-Editor/docs/source/training/training.rst

    .. md-tab-item:: Configuration

-      If you forgot to save the configuration of exercise 4a, copy the following YAML file, and store it to disk.
+      If you forgot to save the configuration of exercise 4a, copy the following YAML file, and store it to disk and load it back into the waveform editor.

       .. code-block:: yaml